-This study aims at validating the CHT v2 solver of SimScale GmbH.
-A peer-reviewed publication of R.Boukhanouf\(^1\) focussing on thermal analyses and cooling of a Radio Frequency (RF) electronics package has been used as the basis for this validation case.
+This study aims at validating the CHT v2 and CHT (IBM) solvers.
+A peer-reviewed publication of R.Boukhanouf\(^1\) focusing on thermal analyses and cooling of a Radio Frequency (RF) electronics package has been used as the basis for this validation case.
 Reasonable assumptions and approximations have been made to bridge uncertainty in the publication.

-The validation study involves qualitative and quantitative comparisons of the
+The validation study involves qualitative and quantitative comparisons between SimScale and the commercial CFD code FloTHERM involving:

 The battery pack was modeled using the CAD tool Onshape.
 Necessary assumptions were made to overcome missing/inconsistent geometric data: